revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 ---

-14. How many types of spring beans are there?
+14.How many types of spring beans are there?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)